Meet the Office

 Our staff and graduate assistants are committed to making the Graduate Program in Environmental and Sustainability Studies the best it can be!
 We would like to introduce those who work behind the scenes with the Masters of Environmental and Sustainability Studies Program and Sustainable Agriculture.

-Program Director: Adem Ali
+Program Director: Adam Ali

 Hello!
-My name is Dr Adem Ali, I am an Associate Professor and the new Director of the Masters of Science in Environmental and Sustainability Studies (EVSS) Program at the University of Charleston, Charleston, South Carolina.
+My name is Dr Adam Ali, I am an Associate Professor and the new Director of the Masters of Science in Environmental and Sustainability Studies (EVSS) Program at the University of Charleston, Charleston, South Carolina.
 My research focuses on ocean optics and water quality studies using satellite remote sensing.
 I have directed several large grants and projects funded by NASA, SC Sace grant, SC and OH Sea grants, and National Geography.
 Currently, I have ongoing NASA funded projects in the low country, US Virgin Islands, the US Great Lakes, and in South Africa.

 I have been involved in the EVSS program for more than a decade through teaching (EVSS 638, Hydrogeology and lab; EVSS 649, GIS with lab) and advising many students on research, internship and independent study projects (EVSS 691, 690 and EVSS 693).
 Coupled with our emphasis in most comprehensive interdisciplinary training, the EVSS program will uniquely prepare students to deal with the complex nature of environmental issues by capitalizing on our diverse faculty and research strengths of the University.
 I am extremely committed to the EVSS program, and as the Director, I am happy to help guide students to successfully navigate through the EVSS program.